Human medicines toxic to cats at a glance

 Brand names Paracetamol, Panadol, Tylenol

 This over the counter medication is used to treat mild pain and inflammation.
 Cats lack the enzyme glucuronyl transferase to break the medication down in the liver.
-The medication can cause a life-threatening condition known as methemoglobinemia (metHb) which is an increase in the production of methemoglobin, a form of haemoglobin which is unable to function as an oxygen carrier, resulting in a lack of oxygen to the organs and tissues.
+The medication can cause a life-threatening condition known as methemoglobinemia (metHb) which is an increase in the production of methemoglobin, a form of hemoglobin which is unable to function as an oxygen carrier, resulting in a lack of oxygen to the organs and tissues.

 Toxic wastes known as metabolites build up in the bloodstream resulting in liver failure.